-The listserv is up and running!
-This is exciting news, as we have been working for a while to bring this new way of connecting Hartland neighbors to neighbors.
+The listserv is a way of connecting Hartland neighbors to neighbors.
+It is for residents of Hartland to share ideas, advertise items for sale or wanted, and announce town events.
 Please tell your friends about it, and get involved!
-Send in your announcements or start a discussion about town matters.
-Your participation will make this a big success.
+Send in your announcements or be part of a discussion about town matters.

 To join the list server, follow these quick and easy steps:

 - Send a blank e-mail to: mail-join@HartlandVT.info (No subject or text in the body of the e-mail is needed)